 Selecting a travel agent

 If you decide to use a travel agent, you should work with an agent who specializes in cruises.
 They are extremely knowledgeable about every aspect of your trip and can make informed suggestions.

 If you don’t have a personal referral, you can search for agents in your area on the websites of relevant professional organizations such as the American Society of Travel Agents (ASTA) (focus on cruise specialists) or Cruise Lines International Association (CLIA).

 When you are consulting with a prospective agent, find out whether she has firsthand experience with the brands or ships that interest you.
 A true cruise specialist has actually been onboard various ships and can provide firsthand advice about the different options available.
 You should expect something more than the ability to read and summarize from cruise line documentation.

 2. Plan A Cruise: Decide When You Want To Sail.

-Stated broadly, you can generally sail Caribbean, Australian, and Hawaiian itineraries year-round.
-For the Caribbean, peak season runs December through April.
+Stated broadly, you can generally sail Caribbean, Australian, and Hawaiian itineraries year-round, as well as the Mexican Riviera.
+For the Caribbean, peak season runs from December through April.
 Hurricane season runs June through November (with most storms concentrated in August, September, and October).
 Australia is also a year-round cruise destination.
 For Hawaii, while you have year-round options for sailings, only Norwegian Cruise Line offers sailings during the summer.
-High season for Hawaii runs from late December through April.
+The high season for Hawaii runs from late December through April.